 Step 2: Identify vendor services and types of vendors

-Standard translation vendors usually offer translation, desktop publishing, quality verification, and project management.
+Standard translation vendors usually offer translation, desktop publishing, quality verification and project management.
 These vendors come in two main types:

 Single-language vendors (SLVs)

 These offer services in a small subset of languages, typically one to a few regional languages.
-SLVs often cost less than multi-language vendors and are a good option if you want to localize content into only one to three regional languages.
+SLVs often cost less than multi-language vendors and are a good option if you want to localise content into only one to three regional languages.

 Multi-language vendors (MLVs)

-These offer global coverage and provide a one-stop shop for all localization needs.
+These offer global coverage and provide a one-stop shop for all localisation needs.
 MLVs can handle multiple projects across regions at the same time.
 They usually use a combination of SLVs, freelancers, and full-time linguists to provide their services.

 Step 3: Identify the type of vendor(s) you need

-An SLV may be more skilled at translations in certain regions
+An SLV may be more skilled at translations in certain regions.

 If you want your content quality controlled, you may want to hire a second “review vendor”.
 Think of quality control like having an editor review a writer’s work.